 There is an optional study trip abroad that is not covered by the course fee.
-This takes place in spring and further information is provided at the outset of the course.
+This takes place in the spring and further information is provided at the start of the course.

 You will be studying this course with the only UK fashion education provider that operates from within the fashion industry.
-This unique environment provides you with an inside out perspective on learning how to set up a business, how businesses in fashion and the creative industries operate, as well as having access to a range of experts in their fields.
+This exceptional environment provides you with a unique perspective on learning how to set up a business and how businesses in fashion and the creative industries operate, as well as providing access to numerous experts in their fields.

 With weekly guest speakers from a broad range of professions within the fashion and creative industries, you will be learning directly from the best in the industry.